 Below you will find information about financial assistance, employee resources, marketing opportunities and other resources to help small businesses through COVID-19.
 This resource list is updated and maintained by Downtown Frederick Partnership.
 Information is added on an as-needed basis and may update daily.
 The Partnership is making our best attempt to provide accurate information from reputable sources in this rapidly changing environment.
 Check back often.
 For questions, please contact firstname.lastname@example.org.

-- Time-Saving Strategies for Busy Business Owners on Wednesday, September 30 at 1:00PM.
+- Anti-Social: How to Promote Your Business Without Social Media on Wednesday, January 20 at 1:00PM.
 Hosted by Maryland SBDC.